Frequently Asked Questions

 Retention & Deletion of Data

 Evermind Ireland will retain and use your Personal Data only to the extent necessary to comply with our legal obligations.
 Personal information is stored digitally via password protected files.
-Session notes, where applicable, are brief, captured in long hand, and not identifiable to any client.
+Session notes, where applicable, are brief, captured in long hand, and anonymised.
 They are stored in a locked filing cabinet.
-After 7 years digital files are deleted and manual files are destroyed.
+After 10 years digital files are deleted and manual files are destroyed.